lassediercks/design/README.md

-# This is the my design system.
+# This is my design system.

 ##dependencies: